Scalar, vector and tensor fields on $dS_3$ with arbitrary sources: harmonic analysis and antipodal maps: Tensor harmonics

 \subsection{Inhomogeneous solutions}

-Let $T_{ab}$ be a tensor satisfying the equations
+Let $T_{ab}^n$ be a tensor satisfying the equations

-with $S^{(n)}_{ab}$, $S^{(n)}_a$ and $S^{(n)}$ being arbitrary sources.
+with $S^{n}_{ab}(\tau,x^A)$, $S^{n}_a(\tau,x^A)$ and $S^n(\tau,x^A)$ being arbitrary sources.
 Such sets of equations appear in the resolution of Einstein's equations at spatial infinity \cite{beig_einsteins_1982}.
-We would like to reduce such a tensor to a linear combination of a SDT tensor and a combination of the known sources.
+We would like to find the generic solution $T_{ab}^n$ to Eqs. \eqref{generalInhomTensEqu1}-\eqref{generalInhomTensEqu3}.
+This will lead to the construction of SDT tensors from $T_{ab}^n$.

 By consistency, the sources obey the following relations